madhuperam/100-days-of-code/log.md

 **Today's Progress**: Tried styling the Tribute page, but could not get the list into the center.
 Also learnt about unorderd lists.

+### Day 3: Sep 25, Friday

+**Today's Progress**: Started creating Survey Form, thought of creating it similar to google form.

+### Day 5: Sep 27, Sunday

+**Today's Progress**: Continued with the survey form, couldn't do much.

+### Day 6: Sep 28, Monday

+**Today's Progress**: Added all the necessary input fields for the Survey Form, need to complete styling.

+**Thoughts** I am able to do only the basic CSS, need to learn more in this area.